miloszmisiek/ci-pp4-one_team/README.md

     + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
     + [JShint](https://jshint.com/): was used to validate JS code for the website.
     + [PEP8](https://pep8.org/): was used to validate Python code for the website.
+    + [Django-session-security](https://django-session-security.readthedocs.io/en/master/index.html): was used to handlw automatic logout after inactivity and browser close
+    + [Coolorc.co](https://coolors.co/): was used to choose pallete colors for website
+    + [CSSgradient.io](https://cssgradient.io/): was used for genertating background gradients

 [Back to contents](#contents)